idaholab/strelka/docs/README.md

 * "server": network address of the frontend server (defaults to :57314)
 * "coordinator.addr": network address of the coordinator (defaults to strelka_coordinator_1:6379)
 * "coordinator.db": Redis database of the coordinator (defaults to 0)
+* "coordinator.password": Redis password for the coordinator database (defaults to None)
 * "coordinator.blockingpoptime": If set (and >0) use redis blocking calls for task results.
 Incompatible with Envoy!
 * "gatekeeper.addr": network address of the gatekeeper (defaults to strelka_gatekeeper_1:6379)
 * "gatekeeper.db": Redis database of the gatekeeper (defaults to 0)
+* "gatekeeper.password": Redis password for the gatekeeper database (defaults to None)
 * "gatekeeper.ttl": time-to-live for events added to the gatekeeper (defaults to 1 hour)
 * "response.log": location where worker scan results are logged to (defaults to /var/log/strelka/strelka.log)
 * "response.report": frequency at which the frontend reports the number of files processed (no default)